 Put a gap between the urge and action ….
 This is very closely related to Mindfulness (check out mindfulness information online, especially Mindfulness-Based Relapse Prevention).
 A handy acronym is SOBER, which works like this

 For this to be most helpful, practice it….then practice it again…then repeat so it becomes automatic.
-Practice it when you don’t need it, then you will have the skill when you need it.
+Practice it when you don’t need it, then you will have the skill when you do need it.

 Mindfulness for many is a helpful skill that can be learnt.
 You will find lots of great content online or in a local Mindfulness group.

-Ask yourself “if I didn’t want to use, what would I really want?” … This is a wonderful question to explore what you really need, what is it that you use your addiction for?
+Ask yourself “if I didn’t want to use, what would I really want?” … This is a wonderful question to explore what you really need.
+What is it that you use your addiction for?
 This question might well lead you to some helpful truth that you can act on.
 You may discover you are stressed, lonely, hurt, bored or in pain (emotional and/or physical).
-With the answer to the question you can take positive life affirming value directed steps towards meeting that need and want.
+With the answer to the question you can take positive life-affirming value directed steps towards meeting that need and want.

 Avoid / Leave … Do you need to leave the place where you are at?
 If this is what is causing the craving, put space between you and it and reflect on the situation.

 Spot the lies that addiction is telling you … Relapse is usually based on a lie or half-truth.
-It will be some addictive thinking that is a distortion of the truth, or minimising of the true consequence, or a negotiation that ultimately is weighted in favour of acting out.
+It will be some addictive thinking that is a distortion of the truth, or minimising the true consequence, or a negotiation that ultimately is weighted in favour of acting out.
 Your job is to spot the “addictive BS” or “cognitive distortions” (that is the therapy term).
-Be a BS detective, spot the lies early on, the ones that are setting you up to act out… these come way before the urges sometimes.
+Be a BS detective, spot the lies early on, the ones that are setting you up to act out.
+These come way before the urges sometimes.
 Others refer to these thoughts as “red flag thoughts”.
 Get good at spotting these and challenging them with truth – these thoughts do not do well when you counter them with facts, historical or present.